Geezt435/Expansionary-Changelogs/README.md

 - *Cyber Punk*'s cost has been decreased due to his block being removed, all his current stats are also revamped.
 - *Cyber Punk*'s color theme has been changed to yellow and black instead of green and black.
 - *Dubcore Artillery*'s music has been changed to something better.
-- *Dubcore Artillery*'s attacks has been revamped, added effects and tweaked some stats.
+- *Dubcore Artillery*'s attacks have been revamped, added effects and tweaked some stats.
-- Redesigned some units clothing.
+- Redesigned some units of clothing.
 - Added more mass for some units.
 - Renamed most items to make more sense.
 - Removed unnecessary or redundant functions, classes, and codes.